d0ughb0yy/ctf-reports/thm/vulnnet-active.md

 #### GenericWrite Permissions to a domain GPO Privilege Escalation Technique
 If a Domain Admin has GenericWrite permissions to a GPO policy it is possible to add that user to the LocalAdministrators group.
-- Attack known as Windows GPO Abuse
+Attack known as Windows GPO Abuse.\
-- Exploit with tools like: SharpGPOAbuse, PowerGPOAbuse, pyGPOAbuse
+Exploit with tools like: SharpGPOAbuse, PowerGPOAbuse, pyGPOAbuse.\
+**[Link](https://swisskyrepo.github.io/InternalAllTheThings/active-directory/ad-adds-group-policy-objects/#abuse-gpo-with-sharpgpoabuse)** to the resource I found while researching the privilege escalation technique.